Convocation: Yes, And...

 “What I know from my experience as a student here is that Nightingale provided me with the skills, confidence, and ability to take on any challenge.
 That is one of the things that I take with me every day from my Nightingale education—and I hope that you will too,” she said.
 “I learned from my time at Nightingale that as a woman, and a woman of color, that I can affect change.

-Ms. Davis-Merchant shared how the skills she learned and experiences she had while at Nightingale are reflected in her personal and professional life every day—during her role as alumnae board president, during her work at Trinity Church, and during her work on Wall Street.
+Ms. Davis-Merchant shared how the skills she learned and experiences she had while at Nightingale are reflected in her personal and professional life every day, such as during her role as alumnae board president, during her work at Trinity Church Wall Street, and during her work as program director for the Housing and Homelessness initiative.

 Similar to Spriha, Sarah, and Nisa, Ms. Davis-Merchant urged students to take chances this school year, big or small.